- <div style="background-image:url(/live/image/gid/22/width/1600/height/300/crop/1/29881_header-skylinecropped.rev.1522426309.png)"/>

 Ben Zeller, Associate Professor of Religion

-Zeller aims to create educational virtual tours of some of Chicago’s most historically important sacred spaces.
-He hopes to partner with some of these houses of worship to create immersive digital experiences that explore the history, architecture, spiritual background, and liturgical uses of the spaces.
+With”Sacred Spaces in 360°,” Zeller has created immersive virtual tours of three houses of worship in Chicagoland.
+These digital experiences explore the history, architecture, spiritual background, and liturgical uses of the spaces.

 Chicago Fellows 2015